AML measures for non-face-to-face customers: Combatting money laundering threats

 Develop a risk-based approach to respond to risks related to non-face-to-face clients

-- Location of customers
+• Location of customers

-- Money laundering threats from customers
+• ML/TF threats from customers

 Create customised identification and verification procedures

-Conduct in-depth KYC to understand the risks of non-face-to-face customers
+Conduct In-Depth KYC to Understand the Risks of Non-Face-to-Face Customers

 Consider the non-face-to-face clients’ geographical location

-- Economically sanctioned
+• Economically sanctioned regions

-- Weak AML controls or financial systems
+• Jurisdictions with weak AML controls or financial systems

-- Politically unstable
+• Politically unstable regions

-- High levels of corruption, drug trafficking, human trafficking, terrorism, or smuggling
+• Countries with high levels of corruption, drug trafficking, human trafficking, terrorism, or smuggling

 Apply risk-based due diligence measures for non-face-to-face clients

-Regulated entities don’t have the NFTF customer in front of them while conducting the transaction.
+Regulated Entities don’t have the NFTF customer in front of them while conducting the transaction.
 It means identity verification is a challenge.
 Since the NFTF customer risk needs to be examined with utmost care, regulated entities need to implement risk-based due diligence measures to prevent the risks of financial crimes.
 These measures include:

-- Using safe and secure electronic identification technologies to verify the identities of NFTF customers.
+• Using safe and secure electronic identification technologies to verify the identities of NFTF customers.

-- Checking the publicly available information from reliable sources, also known as using open-source intelligence, by checking national registers of trade, businesses, associations, and patents.
-Even the population census and credit data registers can help regulated entities confirm the identities of their NFTF customers.
+• Checking the publicly available information from reliable sources, also known as using open-source intelligence, by checking national registers of trade, businesses, associations, and patents.
+Even the population census and credit data registers can help Regulated Entities confirm the identities of their NFTF customers.

-A combination of these identification and verification techniques can ensure the authenticity of NFTF customers’ documents and identities.
+A combination of these identification and verification techniques can ensure the authenticity of NFTF customers’ documents and identities

 Hire third parties for identity verifications of cross-border customers